laverdet/isolated-vm/README.md

 * `receiver` *[transferable]* - The value which will be `this`.
 * `arguments` *[array]* - Array of transferables which will be passed to the function.
 * `options` *[object]*
-	* `timeout` *[number]* - Maximum amount of time this function is allowed to run before execution is canceled.
+	* `timeout` *[number]* - Maximum amount of time in milliseconds this function is allowed to run before execution is canceled.
 Default is no timeout.
 * **return** *[transferable]*

 Will attempt to invoke an object as if it were a function.
 If the return value is transferable it